Promotion and Tenure Guidelines

 - Reviewing internal grants

-- Writing and funding of outreach grants
+- Writing proposals and receiving awards for outreach grants

 - Serving as Graduate Faculty Representative